Counties Manukau District Health Board: Franklin

 Franklin is the largest locality in CM Health and has a population of around 70,000 representing 14% of the CM population.
-The population of Franklin Locality is a European majority locality with only 27% of the population not being European (17% Maori, 4% Pacific peoples, and 6% Others).
+The population of Franklin Locality is a European majority locality with only 27% of the population not being European (17% Māori, 4% Pasifika, and 6% Others).

 Otara-Mangere

 Otara-Mangere is the smallest locality under CM Health and accounts for roughly 32% of the CM population at around 166,500.
 Of the population 110,000 are registered with a doctors practice, 68,000 in Māngere and 42,000 in Ōtara.
 Included in the Otara-Mangere Locality is the northern portion of Papatoetoe as well as a small portion of Ōtāhuhu.
-The population of the Otara-Mangere Locality is 65% Pacific Islander, 20% Māori, 8% European, and 7% other.
+The population of the Otara-Mangere Locality is 65% Pasifika, 20% Māori, 8% European, and 7% other.

 Eastern

 The Eastern Locality geographical area includes urban areas of Howick, Pakuranga, Dannemora, East Tāmaki and Flat Bush and extends to the rural areas of Beachlands, Maraetai, Clevedon, Kawakawa Bay and Ōrere Point.
 With a population of 145,000, Eastern Locality holds around 28.5% of the CM Population.
 Of this 28.5%, 114,000 or 24% of CM Health's population are registered with a general practice within the Eastern Locality.
-The Easter Locality has the oldest age average of CM Health's jurisdiction with over 16,000 residents over the age of 65.
+The Eastern Locality has the oldest age average of CM Health's jurisdiction with over 16,000 residents over the age of 65.
 The majority of Eastern Locality is persons of Chinese and/or Indian descent; it is estimated that over two-thirds of CM Health's Chinese population and one-third of its Indian population live within the Eastern Locality.